Second Crusade: Fall of Edessa

-After the First Crusade and the minor Crusade of 1101, there were three crusader states established in the east: the Kingdom of Jerusalem, the Principality of Antioch and the County of Edessa.
+After the First Crusade and the minor Crusade of 1101, there were three Crusader states established in the east: the Kingdom of Jerusalem, the Principality of Antioch and the County of Edessa.
 A fourth, the County of Tripoli, was established in 1109.
 Edessa was the most northerly of these, and also the weakest and least populated; as such, it was subject to frequent attacks from the surrounding Muslim states ruled by the Artuqids, Danishmendids and Seljuk Turks.
-Baldwin II, then count of Edessa, and future count Joscelin of Courtenay were taken captive after their defeat at the Battle of Harran in 1104.
-Baldwin and Joscelin were both captured a second time in 1122, and although Edessa recovered somewhat after the Battle of Azaz in 1125, Joscelin was killed in battle in 1131.
+Baldwin II, Count of Edessa, and Joscelin of Courtenay were taken captive after their defeat at the Battle of Harran in 1104.
+Baldwin ascended to king of Jerusalem in 1118, and Joscelin succeeded him as count of Edessa.
+Although Edessa recovered somewhat after the Battle of Azaz in 1125, Joscelin was killed in battle in 1131.
 His successor Joscelin II was forced into an alliance with the Byzantine Empire, but in 1143 both Byzantine Emperor John II Komnenos and King Fulk of Jerusalem died.
 Joscelin had also quarrelled with the Count of Tripoli and the Prince of Antioch, leaving Edessa with no powerful allies.

 Meanwhile, Zengi, atabeg of Mosul, had added Aleppo to his rule in 1128, the key to power in Syria, contested between Mosul and Damascus.
-Both Zengi and Baldwin II of Jerusalem turned their attention towards Damascus; Baldwin was defeated outside the great city in 1129.
+Both Zengi and Baldwin turned their attention towards Damascus; in 1129 Baldwin led a failed campaign against Damascus.
 Damascus, ruled by the Burid dynasty, later allied with King Fulk when Zengi besieged the city in 1139 and 1140; the alliance was negotiated by the chronicler Usama ibn Munqidh.

 In late 1144, Joscelin II allied with the Artuqids and marched out of Edessa with almost his entire army to support the Artuqid army against Aleppo.
-Zengi, already seeking to take advantage of Fulk's death in 1143, hurried north to besiege Edessa, which fell to him after a month on 24 December 1144.
-Manasses of Hierges, Philip of Milly and others were sent from Jerusalem to assist, but arrived too late.
+Seeking to take advantage of Fulk's death in 1143, Zengi marched north to besiege Edessa, which fell to him after a month on 24 December 1144.
+Manasses of Hierges, Philip of Milly and others were sent from Jerusalem to assist but arrived too late.
 Joscelin II continued to rule the remnants of the county from Turbessel, but little by little the rest of the territory was captured by Muslims or sold to the Byzantines.
-Zengi himself was praised throughout the Muslim world as "defender of the faith" and al-Malik al-Mansur, "the victorious king".
-He did not pursue an attack on the remaining territory of Edessa, or the Principality of Antioch, as was feared.
+Zengi was praised throughout the Muslim world as "defender of the faith" and al-Malik al-Mansur, "the victorious king".
+He did not pursue an attack on the remaining territory of Edessa or on the Principality of Antioch, as was feared.
 Events in Mosul compelled him to return home, and he once again set his sights on Damascus.
 However, he was assassinated by a slave in 1146 and was succeeded in Aleppo by his son Nur ad-Din.